benidevo/vega-ai-extension/docs/DEVELOPMENT_GUIDE.md

 #### 4. GitHub Actions will automatically

-- Build the extension for both open source and marketplace
+- Build the extension
 - Run all tests
 - Create a GitHub release with:
   - Changelog from commit messages
-  - Built extension as `vega-extension-vX.X.X.zip`
+  - Built extension as `vega-ai-job-capture-vX.X.X.zip`
   - Source code archives

 #### 5. Manual verification